yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

   - `--relative`: Use a relative path for the symbolic link.
   - `--force`: Overwrite the destination file if it exists.

-- remove: Move the files to the trash/recycle bin.
+- remove: Move the files to the trash/recycle bin on macOS/Windows.
+For Linux, it will follow [The FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-1.0.html).

   - `--force`: Don't show the confirmation dialog, and trash/delete files directly.
   - `--permanently`: Permanently delete the files.